Poss273/Poss273/README.md

   I work as an electrical/nuclear engineer, and want to make a career change.

 - 👀 I’m interested in learning programming and becoming a software developer.
-This has been my dream for a while, and I am trying to teach myself the required skills to change careers and become a full-time developer.
+This has been my dream for a while, and I am finally attending a university in pursuit of a degree in computer science.

 - I have a passion for problem solving, learning, and logical/mathematical thinking.
 Programming is everything I ever wanted to do, but I didn't know it until later in life.

-- 🌱 I’m currently learning with Harvard's CS50x.
-I am nearing the end and about to start the final project.
-In my free time I am constantly consuming information about programming to include videos, books, and practicing on Code Wars.
+- 🌱 I’m finally back at school gaining a formal education in computer science, on track to graduate in around 2 years.

 - 💞️ I’m looking to collaborate on any projects that can help me gain experience.
 So far I have only worked alone, but I would love to work with others to learn together.